saantidj/minimal-runner/WHY.md

 cat ./example.sh | nats pub tasks.job-001
 ```

-And see results either in real time or later:
+And see stdout/stderr logs either in real time or later:

 ```bash
 # realtime